US economy shrank by 1.5% in Q1 but consumers kept spending - NewsBreak

 US economy shrank by 1.5% in Q1 but consumers kept spending

-And a slower restocking of goods in stores and warehouses, which had built up their inventories in the previous quarter for the 2021 holiday shopping season, knocked nearly 1.1 percentage points off the January-March GDP.
+Also contributing to the weakness was a slower restocking of goods in stores and warehouses, which had built up their inventories in the previous quarter for the 2021 holiday shopping season.

 Analysts say the economy has likely resumed growing in the current April-June quarter.